VIDEO OF COMPLETED GRANT-FUNDED SADDLE AREA TRAIL IMPROVEMENTS!

 - 2013 Habitat Conservation Fund (“Creeks to Peaks”) grant (for trail improvements at Twin Peaks as well as at Glen Canyon): $130,000

 For more Trail Improvement Project details, please click on the FAQs TAB below.

-Replacement of the stairs at the intersection of Sussex and Elk Streets will begin on Wednesday, November 29, 2017.
+Replacement of the stairs at the intersection of Sussex and Elk Streets will begin on November 27, 2017.
 Please observe the trail detours and closures as shown on the map above.
 It is anticipated that construction of the new stair will be complete in February 2018.
-Thank you again to members of … Continue reading
+Thank you again to members of the … Continue reading

 A year ago, on July 13, 2016, the eastern half of the “Figure 8” roadway loop of Twin Peaks Boulevard was transformed to a car-free area for people gazing, hiking and biking on top of San Francisco’s famous Twin Peaks.
 This pilot project was legislated by the SFMTA and is part of a … Continue reading